-Our training courses cover Ethics, Arizona Courts, Customer Service, Finance, Automation, Communication, Legal Issues, Safety, Supervisor/Management Training, Time Management, AOC Policies and Procedures, and much more.
+Our training courses include topics such as ethics, network/computer security, customer service, management training, and much more.
 Employees can attend accredited (approved) educational events to meet their training requirements including conferences, seminars, workshops, webinars, broadcasts, and college classes.
-Training is also offered through audio or video programs, books and independent computer-based training courses.
-Some employees may also be eligible to serve as faculty for court-related courses.
-COJET courses are a great way to stay current in your field, gain valuable knowledge, skills, and abilities, and increase your marketability as an employee.
+Training is also offered through audio or video programs and computer-based training courses.